pu2clr/auto_bpf_arduino/README.md

 ### The videos below show an example of the Auto bandpass filter working.

+The two videos below were made using an Arduino Pro Mini 3.3V (8MHz) as the controller.

+#### The video below shows the test of the Auto bandpass filter cut frequencies

 [HF Auto Bandpass filter controlled by Arduino (first test)](https://youtu.be/M1PDRzVvAm0)

 {% include video01.html %}

 <BR>

+#### The video below shows the Auto bandpass filter working with an SI4732-A10 bases receiver

 [HF auto bandpass filter controlled by Arduino (real test)](https://youtu.be/KuAmm0LjUGA)

 {% include video02.html %}

 ## MIT License